A modern household is incomplete without furniture. This accessory has evolved with times to become a functional object that also beautifies a home.

 It is light, soft and uniform in texture.

-It requires less maintenance and its aesthetic appeal is high.
+Among the different types of wood, Marandi requires less maintenance and its aesthetic appeal is high especially when it is

-It stays durable under water and takes up a deep colour after polishing.
-It is found in Bengal, Assam and Kerala.
+It stays durable underwater and takes up a deep color after polishing.
+It is found in Bengal, Assam, and Kerala.

 Advantages of Mahogany